ashkan27/car-detection/README.md

 # car-detection
-This is one of the projects in Deep Learning Specialization (Course 4 - CNN) by deeplearning.a
+This is one of the projects in Deep Learning Specialization (Course 4 - CNN) by deeplearning.ai